The Effect of Rheumatoid Arthritis on Middle and Inner Ear Functions

 To examine the effects of the disease on the MOC efferent system activity, comparisons of the results of the TEOAE measurement were made before and during CAS application (Table 3).
 In the measurements taken in the RA patient group while applying CAS, suppression occurred at 1000, 1400, and 2000 Hz but not at 2800 Hz and 4000 Hz, and the difference was determined to be statistically significant (p<0.001).

-Suppression was obtained at all frequencies in the control group and the difference was statistically significant (Table 4, Table p<0.0001).
+Suppression was obtained at all frequencies in the control group and the difference was statistically significant (Table 4, p<0.0001).

 Discussion